Maya-Souza/Project-1-Pandas-/README.md

    - Although many "desk job" positions can be done remotely, a research by Ladders showed that by the end of 2022 only around 25% of jobs offered by the top 50,000 employers in North America would be remote.
 That means that, statistically, if a shark decides to work a 9-5 job, it is highly likely that it will be working close to other sharks.
 &nbsp;
   >3. *DO MAINLY THE SAME TYPE OF JOB EVERY DAY*
    - Having a traditional 9-5 "desk job" usually means doing the same type of tasks every day.
 Picture a data analyst, for instance: even though the data might differ, most of the work consists of cleaning, analysing and then visualizing the data.
+In shark terms this would be translated into attacking the same type of people in a similar way.
   &nbsp;
   >4. *PREFER HAVING VACATIONS DURING HIGH SEASONS*
  - Although this is not necessarily always true, a non-flexible type of job might make it challenging for a employee to have several days off during months in which this is not expected from them (because of social and/or family reasons).
 Therefore, it is reasonable to assume that it would be easier to ask for days off during the holidays (December) or school vacations (July) since it is a societal convention.